Last Updated on

 You will want to research all the options you have for collecting emails if you are not using WordPress as your blogging platform.
 Study what other people are doing on the same blogging platform that you are using.

 You might want to seriously consider switching platforms if you’re blogging platform does not support email opt-ins.
 An email list is vital to the success of your business.

 Are you thinking about using WordPress?
-I use and recommend using HostGator (Affiliate Link) for a hosting service.
+I use and recommend using HostGator for a hosting service.

 HostGator makes it easy to have a WordPress site up in minutes.

-Building a contact list is an asset for your business.
+Building a contact list is an asset to your business.
 Try different places to display your email opt-ins and find out what works best for your audience.

 Did you enjoy this article?
 Don’t forget to sign up for my free weekly newsletter.